Immerse yourself in hands-on, field based, inquiry learning at the 20,000 acre

 Edge of Appalachia Preserve System!

 Sponsored by Cincinnati Museum Center, the Educators at the Edge program will provide participants with experiential learning opportunities.
-Topics focused on natural history will be explored and new skills to be used in the classroom will be gained.
+Explore topics focued on natural history while gaining new skills to be used in the classroom.
 These exciting classes are open to classroom teachers, naturalists, and other non-traditional educators.
 Graduate credit through Ashland University is available as well as up to 45 contact hours.

 The Richard and Lucile Durrell Edge of Appalachia Preserve System is a 20,000 acre nature preserve located in beautiful Adams County, Ohio.
 The preserve is owned and managed by Cincinnati Museum Center and The Nature Conservancy in Ohio.
 Both of these private non-profit organizations have been working in partnership to conserve the rare and unusual flora and fauna of Adams County since 1959.